IffyMM/nosql-challenge/README.md

 Question 4: How many establishments in each Local Authority area have a hygiene score of 0?
 Sort the results from highest to lowest, and print out the top ten local authority areas

 Create a pipeline that:

-# 1. Matches establishments with a hygiene score of 0
-# 2. Groups the matches by Local Authority
+ *Matches establishments with a hygiene score of 0 *Groups the matches by Local Authority
-# 3. Sorts the matches from highest to lowest
-aggregated the pipeline and stored data in a dataframe, Analysis-
+ *Sorts the matches from highest to lowest aggregated the pipeline and stored data in a dataframe, Analysis-
 	_id	count